 Knowing fully well the nature of its environment, is it not more prudent for the NAF to focus more on its internal security matters to fully satisfy its constitutional given mandate?

-Air Power without Air Superiority Fighters
+Air Power without Air Superiority Fighter Jets

 In the Nigerian context, the lack of high-end fighter jets has never impeded air supremacy achievement.
 This has been exhibited in the various aerial engagement the NAF have participated in.
-From the the Anti-shipping strikes in Sierra Leone, the defense of Freetown against rebels in support of ECOMOG troops, the force majeure flights in Gambia, Anti-terrorist operations in Mali and now the daily deadly air assaults on Boko Haram terrorists.
+From the Anti-shipping strikes in Sierra Leone, the defence of Freetown against rebels in support of ECOMOG troops, the force majeure flights in the Gambia, Anti-terrorist operations in Mali and now the daily deadly air assaults on Boko Haram terrorists.

-Contrary to Defence Nigeria Blog claim, the lack of air superiority jets does not necessarily signal the dearth of the aerial service branch of the Nigerian military.
+Contrary to Defence Nigeria Blog claim, the lack of air superiority jets does not necessarily signal the death of the aerial service branch of the Nigerian military.
 We have to consider the entire operational doctrine of the NAF as a whole and not just through its air combat dexterity.

 It's is an undeniable fact the NAF has an excellent track record in other areas which are more or less also important in achieving its goals.
 This includes (but not limited to):